 Over the past year, my relationship with my body has shifted significantly.
 These days, I find myself focusing less on how my body looks, and more about what it can do.
 This shift happened for me when I moved from yoga and running to CrossFit and powerlifting.
 As a result, my body changed and so did I.

-One person who has been instrumental in this change is Meg Squats, a powerlifter and YouTuber who’s goal is to “get a barbell in every woman’s hands.”
+One person who has been instrumental in this change is Meg Squats, a powerlifter and YouTuber whose goal is to “get a barbell in every woman’s hands.”
 With a motto like that, I really don’t have to explain why I abso-frickin-lutely adore her, but I’ll go on.
 She’s funny.
 She’s honest.
-She’s strong AF.
+She’s strong.
 She talks sincerely about her strength goals, body image, good days and bad, and how her focus on lifting and exercise has changed over the years.

-So naturally I freaked out when I saw that Meg would be doing a seminar in NYC while both Gustavo and I are here.
-(Gustavo also needs credit for encouraging me to try lifting, and crossfit, in the first place.
-Good job.)
-Originally we were on the wait list and then two spaces magically opened up the day before, which I’m going to take as a birthday present from the universe.
-Thanks Universe!
+So naturally, I freaked out when I saw that she would be doing a seminar in NYC while both Gustavo and I are here in the US.
+Originally, we were on the waitlist and then two spaces magically opened up the day before, which I’m going to take as a birthday present from the universe.
+Thanks, universe!

 The event was at Solace NYC, a super cool training facility in NYC.
 The event started with the athletes, well, lifting.
 The volume was insane, that’s all I can say.
 Terron Beckham literally had no space left on the bar to deadlift anymore.